Which STD can I test from home?

 Some of the most well known STD testing companies such as LetsGetChecked, Everlywell, Health Testing Centers, myLab box and Nurx provide different STD packages.
 Below is a summary of the STDs that each provider tests for.

 Which STDs can you not test from home?

 Some sexually transmitted diseases will require you to visit a doctor’s office because they either cannot be identified using a home STD test, or alternatively, a doctor will need to perform a physical examination to confirm the presence of an infection alongside the sample collection that needs to be collected prior to the diagnosis.

 Chancroid is a bacterial sexually transmitted disease that is caused by bacterium Haemophilus ducreyi that presents as a genital ulcer.
 After infection, one or more ulcers (sores) develop on the genitals, or around the anus.
-These ulcers have soft, irregular borders that bleed easily on contact.
-Usually, symptoms will be more prevalent in men, whereas women may not experience symptoms.
+These ulcers have soft, irregular borders that bleed easily on contact, and they are frequently painful.
+Usually, symptoms will be more prevalent in men, whereas women may not experience symptoms, or they may simply experience pain during urination or bowel movements.
 Chancroid needs to be tested in a healthcare setting due to the fact that there are a number of causes of genital ulcers.
 In a healthcare setting, a doctor or nurse will collect specimens from the ulcer to test for chancroid.

 - Pubic lice